 The Company is currently utilising several service providers to undertake critical or important functions on its behalf.
-These include document management and payroll services within the UK; business process outsourcing, IT development and software maintenance in India; and intragroup IT and business process outsourcing services in South Africa.
+These include business process outsourcing, document management, IT cloud and data centres, and payroll services within the UK; business process outsourcing, IT development and software maintenance in India; and intragroup IT and business process outsourcing services in South Africa.